Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 Best Areas for Food

-• Alameda de Hércules — the local nightlife boulevard, younger crowds, excellent craft beer bars alongside traditional bodegas
+- Alameda de Hércules — consider this the local nightlife boulevard.
+It draws younger crowds and features excellent craft beer bars alongside traditional bodegas.

 What to Order